hanisimo/simple_design/README.md

-# simple_design
+# simple_design  (Null Safety Version)

 A simple design library for Flutter.

+## :sparkles: What's New
+- Null Safety Support.
+- Update the deprecated codes to the latest version.
+- Update the package version to 1.0.4.

-This package includes:
+## This package includes:
 - Premade themes, dark and light brightness
 - Several custom Simple Design widgets, serving the original design idea.

-Link to the example images: https://imgur.com/a/duatQYT

 For general design advice I used the Material Design Specifications from material.io.